radhian/Galaxy-S8-and-S9-sales-performance-according-to-social-media-data/README.md

 3. According to Ravaja et. al. [1], The products that have a lower price would influance the purchase intent.
 Therefore, the time-lag of the more expensive product supposed to be higher than the cheaper one.
-Since galaxy s9 comes with higher price, the third hypothesis would be written as : <b>H3 : The time lag is expected to be longer for galaxy s9.</b>
+Since galaxy s9 comes with higher price, the third hypothesis would be written as : <b>H3 : The time-lag is expected to be longer for galaxy s9.</b>